nathancarter/mocg/docs/pov-break-c-resources.md

 topic name a link to a new wiki page, and place all their writing there.

 I provide two example tutorials already written, as examples of the kind of work I expect.
-I usually create two such exmaples:
+I usually create two such examples:

   1. a reference image showcasing all of the `wood.inc` and `stones.inc` textures, with instructions on how to import those include files and